Veil-of-Aether/worldbuilding/Structures/embercradle.md

+# Embercradle Manor
+Located in Fire Province,Embercradle Manor was a place where ancient dwarf lords lived.
+The mansion often had war councils held in.
+During the War of Fallen Glory, Embercradle Manor was used to hold one of the most important councils, but was destroyed in the Battle at Embercradle Manor.

 # Embercradle Ruins
-Located in Fire Province, the Embercradle ruins are the remains of Embercradle Manor, the ancient dwarf lords lived in.
-The mansion was used for strategizing and was eventually attacked and nearly destroyed during the War of Fallen Glory.
-The manor was never repaired and left to ruin.
-Over the years, many monsters have made the ruins their home.
+After its destruction, the manor was never repaired and was left to ruin.
+It serves as an optional dungeon in gameplay and Monsters have made their home in the manor since its destruction, so caution is advised when visiting the ruins.